Chef Marcus Repp

 When Chef Repp isn’t indulging in multicultural cuisine, he works as a certified Cross Fit coach and spends his weekends on his Harley Davidson motorcycle.
 Chef also makes it a priority to engage and give back to the local community and does so by volunteering for Habitat for Humanity and helping underprivileged youths.
 His involvement in his society spans from providing delicious meals, volunteering and coaching.

-Chef Repp’s refined culinary journey brings him to Lansdowne Resort and Spa with experiences from notable companies such as Westin, Marriott and Hilton where he served fulfilled many roles from Executive Chef to Director of Culinary Operations.
+Chef Repp’s refined culinary journey brings him to Lansdowne Resort and Spa with experiences from notable companies such as Westin, Marriott and Hilton where he has served many roles from Executive Chef to Director of Culinary Operations.
 Chef Repp was previously the Regional Director of Food and Beverage for Columbia Sussex Hotel Group, where he oversaw the Food and Beverage operations for 41 hotels.
 Most recently he was the Interim Executive Chef for The Marker San Francisco, then managed by Destination Hotels.

 Who influenced your love for food?